arunkd13/arunkd13.github.io/content/blog/visualizing-historical-rainfall.md

 +++
-title = "Visualizing historical rainfall data" taxonomies.tags = ["earth", "farming"] date = 2023-03-11
+title = "Visualizing historical rainfall" taxonomies.tags = ["earth", "farming"]
+date = 2023-03-11
-updated = 2023-12-07
+updated = 2024-04-17
 +++

 With the limited water capacity in my well, I have to depend mostly on rainfall